Skip to Content

 Carnitas tacos with avocado and lime

-And this beef birria quesataco is another favorite taco made with meat that has been “stewed” instead of seared.
+And this beef birria quesataco is my favorite taco made with meat that has been “stewed” instead of seared.

 3 beef birria quesotacos with a side of beef birria consommé.